apache/tvm/docs/langref/relay_type.rst

 Incomplete Type
 ~~~~~~~~~~~~~~~

-A type or portion of a type that is not yet known.
+An incomplete type is a type or portion of a type that is not yet known.
 This is only used during type inference.
 Any omitted type annotation is
 replaced by an incomplete type, which will be replaced by another
 type at a later point.